Differentiable DG with Neural Operator Source Term Correction: Numerical Results

 \subsubsection{Computational cost}

-We train the neural network source term and measure the wall-clock times of the prediction of $\hat{\ub}^L$, $\ub^L$, and $\ub^H$ on ThetaGPU at the Argonne Leadership Computing Facility using a single NVIDIA DGX A100.
+We train the neural network source term and measure the wall-clock times for predicting $\hat{\ub}^L$, $\ub^L$, and $\ub^H$ on ThetaGPU at the Argonne Leadership Computing Facility using a single NVIDIA DGX A100.
+For the predictions we select the maximum stable time step size $\dtt$, where doubling the time step leads to a blowup.
+The stable time step sizes are $\dtt^H=10^{-3}$ for high-order solution and $\dtt^L=2\times10^{-2}$ for low-order and augmented solutions.

-For the predictions, we choose the stable timestep size $\dtt$ such that doubling the timestep size leads to a blowup.
-The stable timestep sizes are $\dtt^H=10^{-3}$ for high-order solution and $\dtt^L=2\times10^{-2}$ for low-order and augmented solutions.
-We make the predictions five times from $t=14$ to $t=15$ and report the average wall-clock times in Table \tabref{cns3d-walltime-re100} for $Re=100$ and in Table \tabref{cns3d-walltime-re1600} for $Re=1600$.
-We denote $\hat{\ub}^L$ with $k_w=1$, $\hat{\ub}^L$ with $k_w=3$, and $\hat{\ub}^L$ with $k_w=5$ by $\hat{\ub}^L(k_w=1)$, $\hat{\ub}^L(k_w=3)$, and $\hat{\ub}^L(k_w=5)$ for brevity.
-We measure the wall clock twice since \texttt{JAX} has a just-in-time (JIT) compilation.
-The reason for doing this is that when a function is called for the first time in \texttt{JAX}, it is compiled and the resulting code is cached.
-As a result, the subsequent run times after the first are significantly faster.
-We compute JIT compiling time by subtracting the second wall-clock time from the first wall-clock time.